 Which Visa Programs Require Business Plans?

-Currently, business plans are required for the following types of visas: E-2 Investor visa, EB-5 visa, L-1 visa, B-1 visa, and E-1 visa.
+Currently, business plans are required for the following types of visas: E-2 Investor visa, EB-5 visa, L-1 visa, and E-1 visa.
 Each visa is described below in summary:

 - The EB-5 Visa for Immigrant Investors is a United States visa created by the Immigration Act of 1990.
 This visa provides a method of obtaining a green card for foreign nationals who invest money in the United States.
-To obtain the visa, individuals must invest $1,000,000 (or at least $500,000 in a “Targeted Employment Area” – high unemployment or rural area), creating or preserving at least 10 jobs for U.S. workers excluding the investor and their immediate family.
-The EB-5 program also allows for investment in a Regional Center which is an entity that promotes economic growth and job creation within a geographic region.
+To obtain the visa, individuals must invest $1,050,000 (or at least $800,000 in a “Targeted Employment Area” – high unemployment or rural area), creating or preserving at least 10 jobs for U.S. workers excluding the investor and their immediate family.

 - An L-1 Visa is a visa document used to enter the United States for the purpose of work in L-1 status.
-It is a non-immigrant visa, and is valid for a relatively short amount of time, generally three years.
+It is a non-immigrant visa and is valid for a relatively short amount of time, generally three years.
 L-1 visas are available to employees of an international company with offices in both the United States and abroad.
 The visa allows such foreign workers to relocate to the corporation’s US office after having worked abroad for the company for at least one year prior to being granted L-1 status.
-The US office must be a parent company, child company, or sister company to the foreign company.
+The US office must be a parent company, a child company, or a sister company of a foreign company.

 Business Plan Requirements for Visa Applications